nseecharan/2019-Java-coursework/Chat_Client_Desktop_App/Chat_Readme.txt

 Themes
 =================================
-Add your own 500 X 600 png images to the image folder, and number them sequentially to be able to set the background of the chat window with your images.
+Add up to 11 of your own 500 X 600 png images to the image folder, and number them sequentially (1 - 11) to be able to set the background of the chat window with your images.
 You may then cycle through each image to set your preferred desired background.